TWan777/side/spec/bridge/README.md

 Similar to many other bridge solutions, we wrap bridged assets into pegged assets with a 1:1 ratio.
 Users have the flexibility to mint pegged assets by initiating a `MintRequest` or burn pegged assets through the execution of a `BurnRequest` to withdraw native assets.

-To prevent replay attacks, the states of both inbound and outbound transactions must be stored on the state chain.
+To prevent replay attacks, the states of both MintRequest and BurnRequest transactions must be stored on the state chain.

 ```ts
 interface MintRequest {